 Dine on authentic Asian cuisine at Thaicoon, which carries Thai dishes as well as Japanese sushi.
 Favorites include the gyoza, tuna tataki and larb gai.

-Taste of Marietta in April recognizes the community’s best restaurants, chefs, and dishes with tastings and demonstrations as well as live music.
+Taste of Marietta, always the last Sunday in April, recognizes the community's best restaurants, chefs, and dishes with tastings and demonstrations as well as live music.

-Every December, the Marietta Pilgrimage Home Tour allows visitors a look into the area’s most iconic homes, either by daylight or candlelight.
+Every December, the Marietta Pilgrimage Home Tour allows visitors a look into the area's most iconic homes.
 The private homes have been lovingly restored and decorated for the holiday season.